Archierowe/Archo-Drum-Academy/README.md

 -   [Animate.css](https://animate.style/): Used to create the welcome text FadeIn/Down on the homepage.
 -   Affinity Photo: For editing of all photos and images across the site.
 -   iMovie: For the editing of the background video for the homepage.
--   [Calendly](https://calendly.com/): Used to create bookings in the Book a lesson and Masterclasses pages.
+-   [Calendly](https://calendly.com/): Used to create bookings on Book a lesson and Masterclasses pages.
+-   [Formspree](https://formspree.io/): Used to capture personal details on Book a lesson and Masterclasses pages.
 -   [W3 Schools](https://www.w3schools.com/html/html5_video.asp) - allowed me to learn how to embed a video into the [Home](https://archierowe.github.io/Archo-Drum-Academy/index.html) page.
 -   [Responsive Viewer](https://http://ami.responsivedesign.is/#): a website that checks the responsiveness on any site at different screen sizes.
 -   [TinyPNG](https://tinypng.com/) used to compress images.